-These aims fit with the benchmark standards detailed in the Master's Awards in Business and Management (QAA revised 2015) and will:
+These aims fit with the benchmark standards detailed in the Master's Awards in Business and Management (QAA revised 2015) which are:

-- Provide students with an advanced study of organisations, their management and the changing external context in which they operate; - Preparation for and/or development of a career in Finance by developing skills at a professional level or as preparation for research or further study in the area; - Development of the ability to apply knowledge and understanding of Finance to complex issues, both systematically and creatively, to improve business and management practice; - Enhancement of lifelong learning skills and personal development so as to be able to work with self-direction and originality and to contribute to the business at large.
+- The advanced study of organisations, their management and the changing external context in which they operate; - Preparation for and/or development of a career in human resource management by developing skills at a professional level or as preparation for research or further study in the area; - Development of the ability to apply knowledge and understanding of human resource management to complex issues, both systematically and creatively, to improve business and management practice; - Enhancement of lifelong learning skills and personal development so as to be able to work with self-direction and originality and to contribute to the business at large.

-13. A. Intended learning outcomes and learning, teaching and assessment methods: MSc Finance
+13. A. Intended learning outcomes and learning, teaching and assessment methods: MSc Human Resource Management